Ordination of women: Baptist

-American Clarissa Danforth, a member of the Free Will Baptist tradition, was ordained a pastor in 1815, being the first Baptist woman to be in holy orders.
-In 1882, the National Baptist Convention, USA ordained women, and the Progressive National Baptist Convention in 1961.
+American Clarissa Danforth, a member of the Free Will Baptist tradition, was ordained a pastor in 1815, being the first woman Baptist pastor.
+Other ordinations of women pastors took place thereafter.
+In 1882 in the American Baptist Churches USA, in 1922 in the Baptist Union of Great Britain, in 1965 in the National Baptist Convention, USA, in 1969 in the Progressive National Baptist Convention, in 1978 in the Australian Baptist Ministries, and in 1980 in the Convention of Philippine Baptist Churches.
+While the Southern Baptist Convention, the largest Protestant denomination in the United States, cannot mandate actions of individual congregations, as a convention it does not ordain women pastors.

 Pentecostal

 The Assemblies of God of the United States accepted women's ordination in 1927.
 In 1975, the ordination of women began in the International Church of the Foursquare Gospel, founded by female evangelist Aimee Semple McPherson.
 As Pentecostal churches are often independent, there is a variety of differing positions on the issue, with some of them appointing women as pastors and in other missional roles, and others not.